Approximate Petz recovery from the geometry of density operators

 The map $\Lambda^*$ appearing in this expression is the adjoint of the quantum channel $\Lambda$, defined with respect to the Hilbert-Schmidt inner product on operators $\langle A, B \rangle = \tr(A^{\dagger} B).$

-In some situations, Petz's theorem can be used to prove that a Hilbert space $\H$ forms a quantum error correcting code for a channel $\Lambda$.
-If one can prove that for any density operator $\rho$ on $\H$, the relative entropy of $\rho$ with respect to the maximally mixed state $I/d$ is invariant under $\Lambda$, then equation \eqref{eq:Petz-recovery} implies that the Petz map $\mathcal{R}_{I/d, \Lambda}$ is a CPTP inverse for $\Lambda$ on all of $\H$.
+In some situations, Petz's theorem can be used to prove that a Hilbert space $\H$, often thought of as a ``logical'' subspace of a larger ``physical'' Hilbert space $\H'$, forms a quantum error correcting code for a channel $\Lambda$.
+If one can prove that for all density operators $\rho$ on $\H$, the relative entropy of $\rho$ with respect to the maximally mixed state $I/d$ is invariant under $\Lambda$, then equation \eqref{eq:Petz-recovery} implies that the Petz map $\mathcal{R}_{I/d, \Lambda}$ is a CPTP inverse for $\Lambda$ on all of $\H$.
 The existence of a CPTP map inverting $\Lambda$ on all of $\H$ is exactly the condition for $\H$ to be a quantum error correcting code for $\Lambda.$

 Recent years have seen renewed interest in the theory of \emph{approximate} quantum error correction.
 In practical applications, it may be too much to ask that a Hilbert space $\H$ admits a perfect CPTP inverse for $\Lambda$ --- it is often good enough to have a quantum channel $\mathcal{R}$ for which $\mathcal{R}\circ \Lambda$ is approximately the identity on $\mathcal{L}(\H)$ in some appropriate sense.
-In \cite{junge2018universal}, it was established that a generalization of the Petz map called the \emph{twirled} or \emph{rotated} Petz map $\mathcal{R}_{\sigma, \Lambda, T}$ satisfies the equations
+In \cite{junge2018universal}, it was established that a generalization of the Petz map called the \emph{twirled} or \emph{rotated} Petz map $\mathcal{T}_{\sigma, \Lambda}$ and defined by